Consumer Medicine Information

 acute manic episodes associated with Bipolar I Disorder.

-as a also a mood stabiliser that prevents further occurrences of the disabling high
+as a mood stabiliser that prevents further occurrences of high and low (depressed)

-and low (depressed) extremes of mood associated Bipolar I Disorder.
+extremes of mood associated with Bipolar I Disorder.

 Schizophrenia is a mental illness with disturbances in thinking, feelings and behaviour.